delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_discovery_pl/README.md

   Default: get_columns_from_delimited_file_structure_sp.
 * `STORAGE_ACCOUNT` -  Azure Storage account name used during metadata discovery.Default: dcscassandra.
 * `MAX_LEVELS_TO_RECURSE` - Maximum directory recursion depth (default `10`)
+* `CASSANDRA_USERNAME` - String - Username used to authenticate against the Cassandra cluster.
-* `CASSANDRA_TO_ADLS_BATCH_SIZE` –  This is the number of rows per batch while copying the data from Cassandra DB to ADLS.
+* `CASSANDRA_TO_ADLS_BATCH_SIZE` -  This is the number of rows per batch while copying the data from Cassandra DB to ADLS.
-* `CASSANDRA_KEY_VAULT_NAME` –  Name of the Azure Key Vault that stores the Cassandra DB access key
+* `CASSANDRA_KEY_VAULT_NAME` -  Name of the Azure Key Vault that stores the Cassandra DB access key
-* `CASSANDRA_SECRET_NAME` – Name of the secret in Key Vault containing the Cassandra DB access key
+* `CASSANDRA_SECRET_NAME` - Name of the secret in Key Vault containing the Cassandra DB access key
 * `ARRAY_PROCESSING_BATCH_SIZE` - This is the number of arrays per batch while copying the data from Cassandra DB database to ADLS (default `50000`)